 Tuesday, Nov.
 13, 10:30 a.m. - 12 p.m.

 Reel to Real, Public Health Strategies for Combatting the Opioid Epidemic

 This film session explains the underlying causes of the opioid epidemic in the United States and discusses how film can be used to break down stereotypes and barriers to addressing the opioid epidemic.
 After the screening, there will be a panel discussion with FBI agents connected to the film "Chasing the Dragron" and Dr. Eric Petersen and Dr. Rosalie Pacula, both noted researchers from the RAND Corp.
 Watch the trailers for Runnin', Addiction and Chasing the Dragon.

 Connect with Us

-Film Festival Committee: Linda Bergonzi-King (Chair), Gary Black (Co-chair/Co-founder), Pamela Luna (Co-chair for featured sessions), Felicia Mebane, Renata Schiavo (Co-chair for featured sessions).
-The APHA Global Public Health Film Festival is organized by members of the Public Health Education and Health Promotion Section's Health Communications Working Group and the International Health Section.
+Film Festival Committee: Linda Bergonzi-King (Chair), Pamela Luna (Feature Sessions Co-Chair and Lead), Renata Schiavo (Feature Sessions Co-chair), Nora Lindner, Javier de la Maza Guzman and Suraj Arshanapally.
+The APHA Global Public Health Film Festival is organized by APHA and members of the Public Health Education and Health Promotion Section's Health Communications Working Group.